 9th International Conference on Information Technology and Applications in Biomedicine, ITAB 2009

 Google Scholar check

-The use of Evolutionary Algorithms (EAs) in difficult problems, where the search space is unknown, urges researches to find ways to exploit their parallel aspect.
 Multi-objective Evolutionary Algorithms (MOEAs) have features that can be exploited to harness the processing power offered by modern multi-core CPUs.
 Modern programming languages offer the ability to use threads and processes in order to achieve parallelism that is inherent in multi-core CPUs.
-This thesis presents a parallel implementation of a MOEA algorithm and its application to the de novo drug design problem.
-Drug discovery and De novo Drug design is a complex task that has to satisfy a number of conflicting objectives, where a MOEA finds a suitable problem to be used on.
-Further more such a task needs high amount of execution time.
-The aim is to minimize this time by the use of a parallel MOEA.
-The results indicate that using multiple processes that execute independent tasks of a MOEA can reduce significantly the execution time required and maintain comparable solution quality thereby achieving improved performance.
+In this paper we present our Parallel implementation of a MOEA algorithm and its application to the de novo drug design problem.
+The results indicate that using multiple processes that execute independent tasks of a MOEA, can reduce significantly the execution time required and maintain comparable solution quality thereby achieving improved performance. ©2009 IEEE.